25 Healthy And Easy Buddha Bowl Recipes

 Buddha bowls are also very popular in Bali, so it’s likely they originated in Asia.

-Are buddha bowls hot or cold?
+Are buddha bowls served hot or cold?

 Your buddha bowl can be hot or cold, it’s completely up to you.
 That’s what is so great about these bowls, they’re creative and can be topped with hot or cold items.
 The recipes below showcase both hot and cold recipes.